CALM-LMU/YeastMateDocs/docs/label.md

 Choose the correct layer (budding or mating) and then the right tool in the top left corner to label the involved cells.
 To label multiple cells, use the tool called "add path" (Hotkey: "T").
 When you label a mating event with a daughter make sure to label both parents and then the daughter.
 Once you clicked on all cells belonging to the same event, press "Escape" to exit the "add path" tool.
 Make sure the start and the end of all lines are inside the correct cells, so they get recognized by the program.
+To delete a label, you have to first select it with the "select vertices" (Hotkey: "D") tool and then click on the "delete selected shapes" tool (Hotkey: "Del" or "Backspace")
 If a line ends on the background instead of a cell, when trying to advance to the next image a keyerror will appear on the bottom right corner, showing a "0".
 In that case double check and correct all lines, which do not end on a marked cell.

 # Next image
 Once you are done with labeling all the mating and budding events, as well as correcting the mask, press "Enter" to advance to the next image.
 As already mentioned before, if an error "0" appears, it means that a line ends outside of a labeled cell.

+# Useful Hotkeys

+Paintbrush      - "P"
+Eraser          - "E"
+Label cells     - "T"
+Select label    - "D"
+Erase selected  - "Del" or "Backspace"
+Next Image      - "Enter"